dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 | metadata | The metadata section contains information related to the identification of the object, such as the name||
 | spec | The spec section contains information related to the object specifications | |

-Let's look a little more on the `spec` section sub parameters.
+And the `spec` section include the following parameters.

 | Field | Description | Value |
 |-|-|-|